 When considering the possible health benefits detailed in the studies referred to above, it is important to note that more evidence is required before the links can be said to be conclusive.

 We should also remember that chocolate has a high fat and sugar content, which can lead to weight gain if consumed in excess amounts, raising the risk of heart disease, diabetes and other conditions.
-But these studies suggest that chocolate may be beneficial in moderation as part of a healthy diet and lifestyle.
+But these studies suggest that it may be beneficial in moderation as part of a healthy diet and lifestyle.

 If you would like to receive regular updates on health, wellbeing, diet and nutrition plus many other topics related to health issues especially relevant to the over 50s, why not Like us on Facebook, or sign up to our free newsletter, The Best of Friends via this link.